-The new LGAA/Chamber office will officially open on October 14, 2017, during the Cruise and Crawl and In An Instant Photo Contest/Show.
+The new LGAA/Chamber office officially opened on Oct.
+14, 2017, during the Cruise and Crawl and In An Instant Photo Contest/Show.
+A grant for Fresh Paint Days made the new exterior possible.

 The LG Chamber had been without an office . . . forever.
 Until 2017, when Justin and Linda Cowan donated the old tag agency building at 114 E. Main, in honor of Justin’s mother Wilma.